rizkifuad/pomobar-rs/README.md

 # pomobar-rs

 `pomobar-rs` is a Waybar plugin that implements a Pomodoro timer.
-The plugin utilizes socket-based communication between Waybar and pomobar.
+The plugin utilizes socket-based communication between [Waybar](https://github.com/Alexays/Waybar) and pomobar.

----

 ## Installation